boatrace-sakura/boatrace-sakura-calculator/README.md

 ```

 ## License
-The Boatrace Sakura Calculator is open source software licensed under the [MIT license](LICENSE).
+Calculator in the Boatrace Venture Project is open source software licensed under the [MIT license](LICENSE).